 Our Reston estate planning lawyers can assist you with:

-• Choosing Guardians, Trustees, and Executors.
+- Choosing Guardians, Trustees, and Executors for Your Estate.
 Deciding who will be responsible for your minor children, assets, and estate can be a challenging task.
 You must be cautious and thoughtful when selecting fiduciaries, who will be responsible for protecting your assets, children, and legacy.
 We provide thorough guidance in this area, and our firm also offers trustee and fiduciary services.
 Our lawyers can assist you with estate and trust administration and serve as your personal representative and/or successor trustee.

-• Medical Directives.
+- Advance Medical Directives: Protecting Your Healthcare Choices.
 Advance medical directives will outline your healthcare preferences in situations where you become incapacitated and unable to communicate.
 We typically recommend appointing a power of attorney that can advocate on your behalf in situations involving medical, therapeutic, or surgical procedures.
 If you live in Virginia, Maryland, or the District of Columbia, you can also implement a “living will,” a document that allows you to preemptively decide what types of life-saving or life-prolonging care you wish to receive or not receive.

-• Business Succession Planning.
+- Effective Business Succession Planning for Virginia Business Owners.
 If you own a private business, you will need to consider what will happen to your company once you retire, pass away, or become incapacitated.
 A strong succession plan will identify qualified successors, establish a clear transition plan, and take steps to protect and provide for your surviving loved ones.

-• Tax Planning.
+- Strategic Tax Planning for Your Estate in Virginia.
 Even basic estate plans should consider potential tax consequences: Your executor or personal representative will be responsible for filing your final tax returns, and any outstanding tax liabilities may jeopardize planned inheritances.
 If you are a high-net-worth individual, you will need to consider the potential impacts of estate and inheritance taxes.
 Strategic lifetime gifts and equity sales can help you minimize the impact of taxation.

-• Education Planning.
+- Education Planning: Funding Your Loved Ones' Futures.
 As education costs continue to rise at an alarming rate, it is important to take proactive steps to help fund your loved ones’ educations.
 We can help you utilize 529 trusts and minor’s trusts as well as creative and emerging solutions.

-• Charitable Planning.
+- Incorporating Charitable Planning into Your Estate Strategy.
 Philanthropic efforts allow you to give back to the community and important causes.
 They can also serve as an important piece of your estate plan, especially if you are a high-net-worth individual.
 We can assist you with non-profit organizations, private foundations, charitable remainder trusts, and donor advised funds.